Adab (city): Ur III Empire

-Several governors of the city under Ur III are also known including Ur-Asgi and Habaluge under Ur III ruler Shulgi (and Amar-Sin) and Ur-Asgi II under Shu-Sin.
+known to have had two sons, Lu-melam and Ur-Šulgira with the latter becoming a later governor of Adab during the time of Ibbi-Sin.
 A brick inscription found at Adab marked Shulgi dedicating a weir to the goddess Ninhursag.
 Inscribed bricks of Amar-Sin were also found at Adab.
 A temple for the deified Shi-Sin was built at Adab by Habaluge.

 "Sü-Sín, beloved of the god Enlil, the king whom the god Enlil lovingly chose in his (own) heart, mighty king, king of Ur, king of the four quarters, his beloved god, Habaluge, governor of Adab, his servant, built for him his beloved temple."

 Middle Bronze Age

 Old Babylonian period

 About 200 inscribed objects, mainly tablets but also a few bricks and clay sealings, from the Old Babylonian period of the early 2nd millennium BC from Adab are known.
 The city of Adab is also mentioned in the Code of Hammurabi (c.
 1792 – c.
 1750 BC).
 There is a Sumerian language comic tale, dating to the Old Babylonian period, of the Three Ox-drivers from Adab.

 Inscribed bricks of the Kassite dynasty ruler Kurigalzu I (c.
 1375 BC) were found at Adab, marking the last verified occupation of the site.